machinellama/react-number-variants/README.md

-A multi-purpose React number component with variants for numbers, currencies, and percentages.
-This library combines many key features in a simple, configurable way
+A multi-purpose React number component with variants for numbers, currencies, and percentages

 Features include: